-Updated October 2014
+Updated October 2018

 Check out the information below, with common questions about how to stay healthy during the influenza season.
 Students with concerns about high risk should call or stop in at the Health Service and discuss their options.

 Everyone over the age of six months should get a seasonal flu shot.
 The Center for Disease Control has identified “high risk” groups of people who should try to get vaccinated for seasonal flu.
-They include persons over age sixty-five, children under two years old, nursing home patients, persons with chronic diseases (heart or lung disease, asthma, diabetes, immune system disease, emphysema, etc.), pregnant women, children on aspirin therapy, doctors, nurses, health-care providers, and parents of very young children, to name some.
-Anyone with conditions such as these, or more specific questions, should ask a doctor if he or she should try to receive the seasonal flu vaccine.
+They include persons over age 65, children under

 Take everyday actions to help prevent the spread of germs that cause respiratory illnesses.
 Try to avoid close contact with sick people.
 Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.